chimera-linux/cports/Packaging.md

 development package.
 See the implementation in `cbuild/core/template.py` for the current coverage.

+Note that its handling of `.so` files in `/usr/lib` is a bit special; it will only take symlinks, and files that are not ELF (in order to cover linker scripts).
+Actual ELF files with raw `.so` suffix are skipped.

 If `man` is a non-empty string, it represents the manpage categories to take.

 ##### def take_static(self)